FJNel/book-project/api/api_documentation.md

-## Authentication Endpoints
+# Authentication Endpoints

 The authentication endpoints allow users to register, log in, refresh tokens, get their profile, and log out.

-This is a great summary.
-Here is a cleaned-up and re-structured explanation that logically connects *what* each token is with *why* it's used that way.

-***

-### Understanding the JWT Authentication System
+## Understanding the JWT Authentication System

 The Book Project API uses a two-token system (JWT Access Tokens and Refresh Tokens) to manage user sessions.
 This model is intentionally designed to provide a perfect balance between robust security, server efficiency, and a seamless user experience.

 Instead of a single, long-lived token that creates a major security risk, we split the responsibilities between two distinct tokens.

-#### The Access Token: A 15-Minute "Access Pass"
+### The Access Token: A 15-Minute "Access Pass"

 This is the primary token used to interact with the API.